MarianBabic/JSVulnerabilitiesDetector/README.md

 # README

-JS Vulnerabilities Detector is a VisualStudio Code extension which detects security vulnerabilities in JavaScript / Typescript code.
+JS Vulnerabilities Detector is a Visual Studio Code extension which detects security vulnerabilities in JavaScript / Typescript code.
+As you open a JS or TS file and start writing code, it scans the file and highlights suspicious and potentially vulnerable code.
+Detected vulnerabilities are also listed in the ''Problems' tab.
+Quick fixes are offered to relevant issues.

 ## Features

-Detects and highlights suspicious and potentionally vulnerable code.

-Rules:
+These potential vulnerabilities are detected:
+- 'eval(...)' functions
+- HTML rendering methods:
+    1. document.write('...');
+    2. document.writeln('...');
+    3. element.innerHTML = '...';
+    4. element.outerHTML = '...';
+- '<script>...</script>' code blocks
 - TODO notes

-- 'script' code blocks
-- 'eval' functions
-- HTML rendering methods:
-    1. element.innerHTML = "...";
-    2. element.outerHTML = "...";
-    3. document.write(...);
-    4. document.writeln(...);
+Quick fixes offered to relevant issues:
+- document.write('...') -> document.write(escape('...'))
+- document.writeln('...') -> document.writeln(escape('...'))
+- element.innerHTML = '...' -> element.innerText = '...' or element.textContent = '...'

 ## Requirements